vovgou/nextrix/README.md

-# Kestrel Framework
+# Nextrix Framework

-Kestrel Framework is a lightweight,high-productivity and fully asynchronous game server development framework.
+Nextrix Framework is a lightweight,high-productivity and fully asynchronous game server development framework.